For the grits: Bring the milk

 , until tender and thickened to the consistency of loose oatmeal

 , about 1 hour (stir more towards the end of cooking to avoid scorching).
 Season with the salt and pepper.
 If the grits become too thick before they are tender and creamy, thin with milk or cream.
 Stir in the cream and butter.
 Remove from the heat and keep warm.

-: Heat the oil in a saute pan over medium heat and render
+For the shrimp: Heat the oil in a saute pan over medium heat and render

 the country ham